scikit-hep/awkward/docs-sphinx/reference/ak.layout.UnmaskedArray.rst

 ak.layout.UnmaskedArray
 -----------------------

-UnmaskedArray implements an :doc:`ak.types.OptionType` for which the values are never, in fact, missing.
+UnmaskedArray implements an :class:`ak.types.OptionType` for which the values are never, in fact, missing.
 It exists to satisfy systems that formally require this high-level type without the overhead of generating an array of all True or all False values.